awsdocs/aws-iot-docs/developerguide/tunnel-access.md

 # Controlling access to tunnels<a name="tunnel-access"></a>

-Secure tunneling provides service\-specific actions, resources, and condition context keys for use in IAM permission policies\.
+Secure tunneling provides service\-specific actions, resources, and condition context keys for use in IAM permissions policies\.

 ## Tunnel access prerequisites<a name="tunnel-access-prereq"></a>
 + Learn how to secure AWS resources by using [IAM policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_controlling.html)\.